surajmdr2003/dasboard/README.md

 ##### Run the client side project production build:
 * Run the following command to build the production build of the project `npm run build`
+* Once the build is successful, the final deployable codes will be available in `/dist/` directory.